 - Includes more than 150 figures, log examples, charts and graphs

 - Provides work exercises for the reader to practice log analysis and formation evaluation

-- Important for academia, oil and gas professionals, service company personnel and the banking and asset evaluation teams at consultancies involved in reserve and other property evaluation
+- Presents an important source for academia, oil and gas professionals, service company personnel and the banking and asset evaluation teams at consultancies involved in reserve and other property evaluation

 Geologists, Geophysicists, Exploration Geologists, Log Analysts, Petrophysicists.
 Economists, Managers, Bankers, Reserve Estimators and Certifiers

 Section I The Mechanics of reading old E-Log paper prints

 Section II Sources for Rt & Rxo

 7. Sidewall (Epithermal) Neutron and Compensated (Thermal) Neutron

 Section IV Saturation Determination and Archie Alternatives